erroronline1/caro/readme.md

         extract mandatory embedded file
         -> creation and modification date of record-export in accordance to filename +- 1 sec
         -> list metadata as strong hint regarding creator tool and creator
+    * iptcembed does not write binary unter iis
+        * back to hashes

 ## to do
 * unittests